Feasibility Report

 What You Receive

-Feasibility is not a standalone service.
-It's the first phase of a continuous process that extends through pre-construction and construction.
+Feasibility is not a standalone service but the first phase of a continuous process that extends through pre-construction and construction.
 The value of the feasibility analysis is maximized when the same team that conducts the analysis remains involved through design, permitting, and construction - because the knowledge accumulated during feasibility directly informs every subsequent decision.

 The Phase 1A to 1B to Phase 2 Framework